 [The Washington Times ]...“These tax expenditures don’t represent a shift — there have been no changes in the tax provisions that deliver fossil fuel tax expenditures over the past decade — but an increase in the renewable power investment and output that qualifies for the renewable tax expenditures,” said Joseph Aldy, a professor of public policy at the Harvard Kennedy School who studies energy and tax policy.

 N. Gregory Mankiw has been named a Faculty Fellow of the Harvard Environmental Economics Program.
 Mankiw is the Robert M. Beren Professor of Economics at Harvard University.
 As a teacher, he has taught macroeconomics, microeconomics, statistics, and principles of economics.
 His research includes work on price adjustment, consumer behavior, financial markets, monetary and fiscal policy, and economic growth.
-Read more about New HEEP Faculty Fellow
+His published articles have appeared in academic journals, such as the American Economic Review, Journal of Political Economy… Read more about New HEEP Faculty Fellow

 [The New York Times ]...Democrats should also insist that Mr. Trump put new revenue on the table, specifically an economywide carbon tax.
 Otherwise, it will be difficult if not impossible to finance both a comprehensive tax overhaul and the nation-building infrastructure push Mr. Trump has promised.
 According to the Harvard economist Joe Aldy, a $25-per-ton carbon tax going up 5 percent a year could raise from $130 to $200 billion a year by 2030.
-Read more about Why Democrats Should Work With Trump
+Crucially for Democrats, it would also provide a powerful, market-based alternative for the… Read more about Why Democrats Should Work With Trump

 [The New York Times ]...“One of the greatest concerns is what other key countries, including China, India and Brazil, will do when the U.S. reneges on the Paris agreement,” said Robert Stavins, a professor of environmental economics at Harvard, mentioning some of the world’s other largest carbon dioxide polluters.